Patent

 Patent search

-Our team of IP professionals is well-qualified to conduct all types of patent searches.
-To date, we have successfully completed over 50 search projects.
+Our team of experienced IP professionals is well-equipped to conduct comprehensive and high-quality patent searches across various domains.
+To date, we have successfully completed 500+ patent search projects, delivering insightful and actionable reports to our clients.

 Patent Drafting